Travel guide

 When should I activate my eSIM for Croatia?

-Which operators do eSIMs use in Croatia?
+What operators do eSIMs use in Croatia?

 eSIMs in Croatia primarily connect to networks such as A1 Hrvatska, Hrvatski Telekom, and Telemach.
 These operators offer 4G/LTE coverage in major cities and most tourist areas along the Dalmatian coast.
 Your device will automatically select the operator with the best signal in each location, without the need for manual configuration.

-Ready to get connected in Croatia?
+Ready to connect in Croatia?

 Activate your eSIM before you leave and arrive connected from the very first moment.